kaseywolff/Codesweeper/README.md

   - This is not an indication that the square contains a mine
 - Mostly completed styling
   - There are a few changes I would like to make, but what was presented is sufficient

+### What has been completed after presenting

+So far, the following has been completed after the original presentation:
+- Upon clicking a square with value 0 (i.e. no surrounding mines), all surrounding 0 squares and "border squares" are revealed
+  - The logic for this proved to be quite tricky.
+A bug was encountered when clicking a 0 square that was not surrounded by other 0 squares.
+This bug has been resolved.

 ### Currently being worked on

-There are several things I am working on implementing:
-- Upon clicking a square with value 0 (i.e. no surrounding mines), all surrounding 0 squares and "border squares" are revealed
-  - The logic for this proved to be quite tricky and will require some more thought to accomplish
 - An indication of when a player wins the game (i.e. when all squares not containing mines are revealed and squares containing mines are properly flagged)
 - A user login
   - To view a leaderboard